12 Types of Purple Butterflies

 Blue colorations are visible on the portions of the wings that are closer to the body.

-There are shades of purple across the body and the outermost regions of the black wings.
+The black wings have shades of purple across the body and the outermost regions.

 A few orange apexes are visible on the upper surface of the forewings.
 In addition, One can notice white areas on the lower hindwings near the body.

-These types of Purple butterflies preferred blooms directly impact the colors it displays.
+These types of Purple butterflies preferred blooms directly impact the colors they display.
 It consumes purple arrowroot for food.

 11. Lesser Purple Emperor